 - We ensure that all parents know how to complain about the behaviour or actions of staff or volunteers within the

-- We respond to any inappropriate behaviour displayed by members of staff, or any other person working with the children,
+- We respond to any inappropriate behaviour displayed by members of staff, volunteer or any other person living or

 - inappropriate sexual comments;

-- excessive one-to-one attention beyond the requirements of their usual role and responsibilities, or
+- Excessive one-to-one attention beyond the requirements of their usual role and responsibilities, or inappropriate

 anyone living or working on the premises occupied by the setting, may have taken, or is taking place, by first recording the details of any such alleged incident.

-- We refer any such complaint immediately to the local authority's Designated Officer (LADO) to investigate.
-We
+- We refer any such complaint immediately to a senior manager within the organisation and the Local Authority Designated

 - We co-operate entirely with any investigation carried out by children’s social care in conjunction with the